 The Trust is a registered charity that makes donations to charitable organizations that submit applications to it.
-The charity’s objects are for “General Charitable Purposes throughout England and Wales” and it supports registered charities which, in the main, work with children and young people, the elderly and disabled, and voluntary bodies which have charitable status.
+The charity’s objects are for “General Charitable Purposes throughout England and Wales,” and it supports registered charities that, in the main, work with children and young people, the elderly and disabled, and voluntary bodies with charitable status.

-The Trust is currently chaired by Rob Elvin, Managing Partner of the Manchester office, and fellow trustees are partners Andrew Stones (Leeds), Prew Lumley (Leeds) Jane Haxby (London), James McKay (London) and Matt Giles (Birmingham) and the administrator is Liz Harris, based in the Birmingham office.
+The Trust is currently chaired by Rob Elvin, managing partner of the Manchester office, and fellow trustees are partners Andrew Stones (Leeds), Prew Lumley (Leeds), Jane Haxby (London), James McKay (London) and Matt Giles (Birmingham).
+The administrator is Liz Harris, based in the Birmingham office.

 Applications for donations to registered charities can be made to Liz Harris.
-Such applications can be, for example, for sponsorship for charity events in which members of staff or their families, or clients or contacts of the firm, are taking part.
+Such applications can be, for example, for sponsorship of charity events in which members of staff or their families, clients or contacts of the firm are taking part.
 To ensure that as many charities as possible can be supported, individual donations are normally capped at £500.
 The Trustees consider all such applications on a monthly basis.

-The Trust also aims to support each year a selection of approximately 100 of the hundreds of charities that appeal directly to it, many of them being small organizations that struggle to get mainstream funding.
+Each year, the Trust also aims to support a selection of approximately 100 of the hundreds of charities that appeal directly to it, many of them being small organizations that struggle to get mainstream funding.

-Please note the trust can only donate to registered charities.
+Please note that the trust can donate only to registered charities.
 We cannot donate via JustGiving links or crowdfunding for individuals.